Unicycle:

 An Ewheels fast charger

-The crappy stock charger that comes with the machine
+The crappy stock charger that comes with the machine (jettisoned to save weight)

 A charger failure could ruin the entire trip, so I’m bringing a backup just in case.
+Lost charger cord in Missouri.
+Had another made in Jefferson, Missouri.
+Brought extra connectors with me so hobby shop was able to assemble a backup charger cord.

 Helmet: